MLOPS-G35/Project/reports/README.md

 >
 > Answer:

 In total, we have implemented 8 tests.
-Primarily we are testing the train process, data process, and API.
-These are the most critical parts of our system.
+These tests primarily focus on the training process, data processing pipeline, and the API, as these components are the most critical parts of our system.
+By testing these areas, we aim to ensure the correctness, stability, and reliability of the overall application.

 ### Question 8